 Psychology Honors provides students with a detailed and demanding overview of the field of psychology and requires from its students a high degree of commitment and the use of effective independent learning skills.
 It is a college level course during which students will learn the psychological practices and theory in each of the major subfields of the discipline, including personality, consciousness, biological psychology, life-span development, sensation perception, emotion motivation, cognition, memory, mental disorders, and treatment methods and social psychology.
 Students will receive training in writing critically and analyzing research through individual research projects and essays.
 It is highly recommended that students who would like to enroll in this course have completed coursework in Anatomy and Physiology.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).